ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 ## Narrow Dependency Transformations

-A narrow transformation is one that can doesn't require data shuffling, it can be applied to a single partition.
+A narrow transformation is one that doesn't require data shuffling, it can be applied to a single partition.

 For instance, `map` and `withColumn` operations are narrow.